GeorgeNAL/NALathletics-blog/_posts/2020-06-01-collegiate-track-and-field-cuts.md

 Similar to Akron, it would be great to know how much each of cross country, indoor and outdoor track & field cost to really get a sense of how much the school is saving by cutting just one of the three.

-### 4. Brown University, men’s cross-country, indoor and outdoor track & field (May 28)
+### 4. Brown University, men’s cross-country, indoor and outdoor track & field (May 28) UPDATE: Reinstated June 9

 Brown cut… well, they didn’t cut.
 Cutting just sounds so… violent?
 Micro- or macroaggressive?